UtrechtUniversity/Workshop-IRAS/docs/first_job_on_lisa.md

                           # programs (tasks) in the same batch script
 wait
 ```

 With the `sbatch` commmand this job can be submitted to the scheduler.
 Type the following line at the command prompt.
-Be sure your working directory is `Workshop-IRAS`
+Be sure that your working directory is `Workshop-IRAS`

 ```
 sbatch ./batch/first_batch.sh
 ```

 The schedulers acknowledges the submission by replying with the job number.
-After submitting, you cab inspect the status of your job in the queue with
+After submitting, you can inspect the status of your job in the queue with:

 ```
 squeue -u <username>
 ```

 If you don't see a queue with your program it may have already been ended, because this job is very small.

-In the the directory `Workshop-IRAS` there is a file slurm-<job number>.out.
+In the the directory `Workshop-IRAS` there is a file `slurm-<job number>.out`.
 If you open this file you see the already well known output of your R script.
 This file will contain all output (e.g. warnings and errors) of all the commands in the batch file.

 #### Sending output of R script to a separate file